Encountering The Other The Challenge For The 21st Century

 Education and Intergroup Contact

-Educational approaches that develop positive intergroup contact can reduce prejudice and improve relations between groups.
+Educational approaches that build positive intergroup contact can reduce prejudice and improve relations between groups.
 These include:

 • Collaborative learning experiences